Joakim Eriksson

-Joakim Eriksson (born June 22, 1976) is a retired Swedish professional ice hockey player and current general manager of the Djurgårdens IF of the Swedish Hockey League.
+Joakim Eriksson (born 22 June 1976) is a retired Swedish professional ice hockey player and general manager.
 He has previously played for SHL teams Djurgårdens IF, Linköpings HC and Södertälje SK.
 Eriksson also played in Finland for Espoo Blues and HIFK in the SM-liiga.

+In 2015 he became general manager of Djurgårdens IF of the Swedish Hockey League.
+He left the role in 2021.